addy-dclxvi/i3-starterpack/README.md

 `git clone https://github.com/addy-dclxvi/i3-starterpack.git && cp -a i3-starterpack/. ~`
 but I recommend You to copy the configuration files one by one to make yourself have more control.

-**Note Update 2024 August** My config mostly no longer like the explanation below.
-They are already changed.
-I will update the explanation later.

 ## Inspect and Edit The Configurations Files
 - **~/.config/i3/config** <br />
 This is the main configuration file of i3 window manager.
 Contains keybinding, autostart, colors, and window rules.